Civilians suffer amid Nagorno-Karabakh conflict | DW | 26.10.2020

 Standing in what was once the entrance hall, Farzaliyev glances around the ruins of his former home, where he had lived for 35 years.

-''My entire family was here; we were watching television when we heard an explosion in the backyard,'' he says, recalling the fateful day. ''We ran outside and called the fire brigade, but when it arrived, it was already too late.''
+''The whole family was sitting here, watching TV.
+Suddenly there was an explosion in the backyard and everything started burning,'' he says, recalling the fateful day. ''We ran outside and called the firefighters, but when they arrived it was already too late.''

 Farzaliyev lives in Barda, a small town in Azerbaijan some 20 kilometers (12.5 miles) from the Nagorno-Karabakh front line.
 He is convinced Armenian forces are responsible for the destruction of his house, and says there have been many Armenian attacks on civilian targets in the surrounding area in recent weeks.
 This claim, however, is impossible to independently verify at this stage.